sophieagb/sophieagb/README.md

 # Hi there!
-My name is Sophie Agbekpenou
+My name is Sophie

 ## About Me

-🍵 studying Computer Science @ Columbia University
+🍵 studying computer science @ columbia university

 🌱 currently working on full stack projects